On this page:

 Bone cancer can develop as either a primary or secondary cancer and these two types are different.

 - Primary bone cancer means that the cancer starts in a bone.
 It may develop on the surface, in the outer layer or from the centre of the bone.
 As a tumour grows, cancer cells multiply and destroy the bone.
 If left untreated, primary bone cancer can spread to other parts of the body.
 Primary bone cancer is also known as bone sarcoma.

 - Secondary (metastatic) bone cancer means that the cancer started in another part of the body, such as the breast or lung, and has spread to the bones.

 A typical healthy adult has over 200 bones, which:

 - are attached to muscles to allow movement

 - contain bone marrow, which produces and stores new blood cells

 - store proteins, minerals and nutrients, such as calcium.

-The bones are made up of different parts, including a hard outer layer (known as cortical or compact bone) and a spongy inner core (known as trabecular or cancellous bone).
+The bones are made up of different parts, including a hard outer layer (known as cortical or compact bone) and a spongy inner core (known as trabecular or cancellous bone), where bone marrow is found.
 Cartilage is the tough material at the end of each bone that allows one bone to move against another.
 This meeting point is called a joint.

 Bone cancer is rare.
-About 200 Australians are diagnosed with primary bone cancer each year.
-1 It affects people of all ages and is slightly more common in males than females.
-If it develops later in life, it may be linked to another bone condition (see risk factors).
+About 250 Australians are diagnosed with primary bone cancer each year.
+It affects people of all ages, but is most often seen in people aged 10–25 and over 50.
+If it develops later in life, it may be linked to another bone condition.